Dreaming of drifting off to sleep cozied up in a warm hug?

 Dreamfoam, a sister site to Brooklyn Bedding, is a family-owned company that believes high-quality beds should be affordable to everyone.
 That’s why they created this latex mattress that feels high-end for an affordable price.

 This in-depth overview of the Dreamfoam Aspen will break down the construction and features of this all-foam product.
-Our recommendations for who should buy this bed and which sleeping positions it should work for might give you an idea whether or not this mattress will work for you.
+Our recommendations for who should buy this bed and which sleeping positions it should work for might give you an idea of whether or not this mattress will work for you.

 Read through this review for our complete analysis of the Aspen latex bed, or skip to the end for our overall impression and to learn how this product has been scored.